RudimentaryChef/FRED_NLP/README.md

     THIS HAS BEEN DEEMED AS FEASIBLE.
 However it is time-consuming and I will get back to this after I have a viable first product.
 I have managed to generate augmented data.

     This method has been successfully implemented on a smaller scale.

-- Sprint 5 Ongoing, Use an LLM for text categorization
+- Sprint 5 Complete!, Use an LLM for text categorization

   Important Resources: [https://towardsdatascience.com/choosing-the-right-language-model-for-your-nlp-use-case-1288ef3c4929](url)

-  SUCCESS WITH BERT!
+  SUCCESS WITH BERT

                        [ https://www.youtube.com/watch?v=IzbjGaYQB-U&ab_channel=PritishMishra](url)
+- Sprint 6, Improve performance on more complicated cases

+  Important Resources: To be found

+  Method: To be determined

+  Possible Ideas: Augmented REAL data by using the same method as I used to generate augmented data.
+Reinforcement training of sorts with real data.
+Transfer learning?